Skip to main content Go to Site Map

 • They're from a Gypsy, Roma, Traveller, Showman, or Boater community

-• Current home postcode shows that they live in an area with low levels of progression to Higher Education (postcodes within the lowest 2 POLAR4 quintiles)
+• Current home postcode shows that you live in an area with low levels of progression to Higher Education falling within TUNDRA LSOA quintiles 1 and 2.

-• Current home postcode shows that they live in an area that falls within the lowest 20 per cent of the Index of Multiple Deprivation (IMD)
+• Current home postcode shows that you live in an area that falls within the Index of Multiple Deprivation (IMD) quintiles 1,2,3, or 4.

 Choose your Saturday Art School course